SergioMares/VHDL/README.md

 # VHDL
-Códigos vhdl que hice en mi clase de dispositivos programables.
-Sintaxis básica de vhdl, circuitos secuenciales y combinatorios, síncronos y asíncronos, procesador de 3 bits, driver para una glcd y más.
-También se incluyen algunos archivos jed para simular en una PAL con proteus 8 y su chip report para identificar pines.
+vhdl codes that I made at my programmable devices class.
+Basic sintaxys of vhdl, secuential and combinatory circuits, syncronous and asyncronous, 3 bits processor, GLCD's driver and so on.
+Also it includes some jed files to simulate on a PAL with Proteus 8 and it's chip report to identify pins.